Void-21/University-of-Calgary-Supply-Chain-Management/README.md

 ## Current features

 (1) Accepts Input from the User through a user friendly GUI.
-The code enables the user to return the item name in case the item name doees not exist in the database.
+The code enables the user to return the item name in case the item name does not exist in the database.

 ![image](https://user-images.githubusercontent.com/59512700/112756840-2306f880-8fa4-11eb-89e7-351cc493d909.png)